 The LSA Current Student Scholarship requires a need-based financial aid package from the Office of Financial Aid.
 Because tuition rates are set in mid-July, and changes may affect the applicant's aid package, all applicants will receive award notifications in August via E-mail.

-The LSA Current Student Scholarship application deadline for the 2013-2014 academic year has passed.
-The application for the 2014-2015 academic year will be posted here in January 2014.
+The LSA Current Student Scholarship application for the 2014-2015 academic year is now closed.

 - Frequently Asked Questions